An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 - Urge or other forms of non-stress incontinence.

 Small silicone caps that use suction to adhere to the urethral opening are also an option for women.
 These caps may be uncomfortable for some women, and side effects can include irritation and urinary tract infections.Penile Clamps

 The penile clamp is a hinged, V-shaped external device that has two foam rubber pads that fit over the penis.
 When it is locked in place, it helps prevent dribbling.
 To urinate, the man releases the clamp.

 Internal DevicesVaginal Pessaries

 Vaginal pessaries are devices inserted into the vagina that support the inside of the vaginal walls.
-Pessaries are usually made of silicon and come in various forms, including donut or cube shapes.
+Pessaries are usually made of silicone and come in various forms, including donut or cube shapes.
 They must be fitted by a health professional and are effective for vaginal prolapse or other vaginal structural problems.
 Serious complications are rare, but can occur if the pessary is not replaced periodically.Urethral Inserts

 Urethral inserts are tampon-like silicone tubes or sleeves that fit into the urethral opening.
 When the tube is inserted into the urethra, the sleeve conforms to its shape and creates a seal at the bladder neck, preventing leakage.
 The insert is intended for one-time use and is replaced after voiding.

 Catheters and Collection Devices

 A catheter is a slim, flexible tube inserted into the urethra.
 Catheters are mainly used for cases of severe overflow incontinence, which may occur in patients who have neurogenic bladder due to neurological conditions such as multiple sclerosis, Parkinson disease, or diabetes.
 Catheters are also used after some surgical procedures.